 Certificate of Author Ing.
-Alan J. San Martin, MAusIMM(CP)
+Alan J. San Martin, MAusIMM (CP)

-As one of the authors of this Technical Report on the Mineral Resource Estimate of the Candelones Project Property of Unigold Inc., located in the province of Djabon, Dominican Republic, I, Alan J. San Martin do hereby certify that:
+As one of the authors of this Technical Report on the Mineral Resource Estimate of the Candelones Extension deposit of Unigold Inc., located in the province of Djabon, Dominican Republic, I, Alan J. San Martin do hereby certify that:

 - 1) I am employed as a Mineral Resource Specialist by Micon International Limited, Suite 900, 390 Bay Street, Toronto, Ontario M5H 2Y2, tel.
-(416) 362-5135, fax (416) 362-5763, e-mail asanmartin@micon-international.com; - 2) I hold a Bachelor Degree in Mining Engineering (equivalent to B.Sc.) from the National University of Piura, Peru, 1999; - 3) I am a member in good standing of the following professional entities: - The Australasian Institute of Mining and Metallurgy, Membership #301778 - Canadian Institute of Mining, Metallurgy and Petroleum, Member ID 151724 - Colegio de Ingenieros del Perú (CIP), Membership # 79184 - 4) I have been working as a mining engineer and geoscientist in the mineral industry for 14 years; - 5) I am familiar with the current NI 43-101 and, by reason of education, experience and professional registration in the AusIMM, I fulfill the requirements of a Qualified Person as defined in NI 43-101.
+(416) 362-5135, fax (416) 362-5763, e-mail asanmartin@micon-international.com. - 2) I hold a Bachelor Degree in Mining Engineering (equivalent to B.Sc.) from the National University of Piura, Peru, 1999. - 3) I am a member in good standing of the following professional entities: - The Australasian Institute of Mining and Metallurgy, Membership #301778. - Canadian Institute of Mining, Metallurgy and Petroleum, Member ID 151724. - Colegio de Ingenieros del Perú (CIP), Membership # 79184. - 4) I have been working as a mining engineer and geoscientist in the mineral industry for 14 years. - 5) I am familiar with NI 43-101 and, by reason of education, experience and professional registration in the AusIMM, I fulfill the requirements of a Qualified Person as defined in NI 43-101.
 My work experience includes 5 years as mining engineer in exploration, 4 years as Resource Modeller in exploration and 5 years as Mineral Resource Specialist in mining consultancy.
-For the purposes of this report my work on the resource estimate was reviewed by William Lewis, P.Geo; - 6) I have read NI-43-101 and this Technical Report has been prepared in compliance with that instrument; - 7) I have visited the Candelones Project between May 21 and May 24, 2013; - 8) I have not conducted any previous work on the Candelones Project; - 9) As of the date of this certificate to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make this report not misleading I have read the NI 43-101 Instrument and this Technical Report has been prepared in compliance with this Instrument.; - 10) I am independent of the parties involved in the Candelones Property, other than providing consulting services; - 11) I am responsible for Sections 12.3 and 14 of this Technical Report dated December20, 2013 and entitled "NI 43-101 Technical Report Mineral Resource Estimate for the Candelones Project, Neita Concession, Dominican Republic" with an effective date of November 4, 2013.
+For the purposes of this report, my work on the resource estimate was reviewed by William Lewis, P.Geo. - 6) I have read NI-43-101 and this Technical Report has been prepared in compliance with that instrument. - 7) I visited the Candelones Project between May 21 and May 24, 2013.
+There was no site visit conducted in conjunction with this report. - 8) I was an author of the previous Technical Report dated December 20, 2013 and entitled "NI 43-101 Technical Report Mineral Resource Estimate for the Candelones Project, Neita Concession, Dominican Republic" with an effective date of November 4, 2013. - 9) As of the date of this certificate to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make this report not misleading I have read the NI 43-101 Instrument and this Technical Report has been prepared in compliance with this Instrument. - 10) I am independent of the parties involved in the Candelones Property, other than providing consulting services.

+I am responsible for Sections 12.3 and 14 of this Technical Report dated March 30, 2015 and entitled "NI 43-101 Technical Report, Mineral Resource Estimate for the Candelones Extension Deposit, Neita Concession, Dominican Republic" with an effective date of February 24, 2015Report Dated this 30th day of March, 2015 with an effective date of February 24, 2015.